T@P Facilities

 Mass Spectrometry Laboratory, HAMP 3250:

 The mass spectrometry laboratory is equipped with an Isotopx NGX multi-collector noble gas mass spectrometer as well as a gas-source quadrupole mass spectrometer, both connected to a custom-built, automated, ultra-high vacuum extraction line.
 Key features on the extraction line include two SAES GP50 getters, a Janis closed cycle cold trap, and three manometrically calibrated gas standard pipettes.
 This facility also has a 130W diode laser with automated motion control for sample heating as well as a a UHV crushing apparatus.
-While we primarily focus on measurements of helium and neon isotopes, this facility has the capability to measure the isotopes of all noble gases.
+We primarily focus on measurements of helium and neon isotopes.

 Chemistry Laboratory, HAMP 3254: